NishantSahay7/DIY-Anemometer/Readme.txt

 Batch files: It contains the Link to the videos reffered which are actually good.
-Just open the batch file and the video will open directly in the browser
+Double click the on it to open the video directly.
-Screenshots: It expalins in brief the working, and other important key points to be noted.
+Screenshots: It expalins in brief the working, and other important key points that has to be noted.